contensis/contensis.github.io/docs-src/content-types/create-a-content-type.md

 To define a new type of content in Contensis you'll need to create a new content type.
 Follow the steps below to begin the process.

-1. Press the **Content Types & Entries** button in the vertical toolbar.
+1. Press the **Content Types & Entries** button in the sidebar.
 The *Content Types & Entries* drawer will open revealing a number of options.
 2. Select **Content Types** from the drawer to open the *Content Types Listing* screen.
 3. Press the **New Content Type** button, a _Create new content type_ window will be displayed.
 4. Give your content type a name e.g. films